AguaClara/Textbook/Clarification/Clarifier_Intro.rst

 The three main steps that need to be accomplished for a clarifier to be successful are as follows:

 1) Suspended flocs need to be able to settle out of the water.
-2) Settling flocs need to be able to move from wherever they settle to a lower section of the tank.
+1) Settling flocs need to be able to move from wherever they settle to a resuspension zone.
-3) Accumulated flocs at the bottom of the tank need to be resuspended.
+1)

 Clarification is ubiquitous in water treatment.
 Nevertheless, the process is very complex with many failure modes and there are many active research areas.
 The following sections will explore the state of conventional sedimentation systems and their challenges, gaps in knowledge, and the AguaClara approach to clarification.